GetBackstage/Backstage/README.md

 ## Description

+The database script as described in "Preparing the project" automatically contains some demo data.

 - **events**: contains all events from the past, present and future.
 This database basically acts like a calendar.
 - **types**: types contains all different kinds of events, like "Vliegende pastoors", "Joe Hardy" and others.
+- **customer**: contains basic information about customers.